 Do you love to write and read?
 Do have a knack for spotting typoss?
-If you have answered yes to both of these questions, and spotted that spelling mistake and double space, a career as a professional proofreader could be for you!
+If you have answered yes to both of these questions and have spotted a spelling mistake and a double space, a career as a professional proofreader could be for you!
 Here we will discuss how to become a proofreader with no experience.

 Proofreaders usually work in-house as part of a team, with other proofreaders, writers, copywriters and editors.
 They work behind the scenes and are needed across all industries.
 A proofreaders job could take them literally anywhere…